 In the last two years, the general public has increasingly become aware of digital security threats, thanks in no small part to news like celebrity, Sony, and credit card hacks populating the news.
 Unfortunately, as of this moment, app development has not yet caught up to the increasing public awareness of security.

 Last year, research firm Gartner published a much-cited study that stated 75% of mobile apps will fail even basic security tests through the end of this year.
-And if recent findings are any indication, that trend will accelerate rather than slow down in the near future; in fact, iOS malware has seen a 262% percent increase since 2011.
+And if recent findings are any indication, that trend will accelerate rather than slow down in the near future.

 In other words, a rising gulf exists between consumer perceptions about the importance of security and actual security metrics.
 It’s not difficult to predict what will happen next: a necessary emphasis by app developers to prioritize security when designing apps for their clients.